The facts and figures of Norway's population: Everything you need to know.

 Where do people live in Norway

 Big cities like Oslo, Bergen, and Trondheim make up a large bulk of the Norwegian population.
-The entire Oslo metropolitan area in itself counts to be almost half of the entire population!

 Though the cities draw more and more people, rural life in Norway still attracts a number of people.
-Small villages and towns dot the country – from stunning coastal fishing villages, to breath-taking mountainous retreats.
+Small villages and towns dot the country – from stunning coastal fishing villages, to breathtaking mountainous retreats.

 Farming is also still relevant in Norway, and many farms have stayed within the same family for generations.